outworkers/phantom/comparison.md

 We would be the first to credit the engineering virtue behind it, it's an excellently designed tool and a very very powerful example of just how far meta-programming can take you.
 Now that being said, there are a great number of items that make Quill less of suitable tool for application layer Cassandra.

+The paper that initially inspired Quill is a strong suggestion that the fundamental approach of having complex database level mappings and lightweight entities is wrong, and that the focus should be on the domain entities and on letting them drive the show.
+In a sense, phantom follows this same principle of augmenting entities, although it is true that unlike Quill there is an extra layer of indirection through the mapping DSL.

 ##### It introduces new terminology